A Namibia Safari

 Length of stay

 Park entry fees are charged on a 24-hour basis and don’t get cheaper the longer you stay in a park.
 If you’re on a fully organized safari then prices will only drop a little the longer you stay.
-If, however, you’re traveling fully or partially independently then prices on vehicle rental and accommodation can become significantly cheaper the longer you stay.
+If, however, you’re traveling fully or partially independently then prices on vehicle rental and accommodations can become significantly cheaper the longer you stay.

 • 2

-Level of comfort of accommodation
+Level of comfort of accommodations

 Namibia is home to some of the plushest – and priciest – safari lodges in Africa.
 These are normally in very remote and wild regions.
-But the good news is that Namibia also has a comprehensive selection of good value and very affordable mid-range and budget accommodation.
+But the good news is that Namibia also has a comprehensive selection of good value and very affordable mid-range and budget accommodations.
 This includes wilderness campsites, urban hostels and park-authority-run cottages, which makes Namibia an ideal place for a memorable budget safari.

 • 3

-Location of the accommodation
+Location of the accommodations

 Namibia is a huge and sparsely populated country with numerous protected zones.
 The most famous parks are the astounding Etosha National Park and the Skeleton Coast National Park.
 But even here visitor numbers are relatively low and you can normally find something that suits the depth of your pocket.
 The only exceptions to this are the very exclusive safari camps located in remote parts of the country.
 These kinds of places can normally only be reached by air and are not designed for anyone on any kind of budget.